belle2/basf2/online_book/basf2/cs.rst

 .. admonition:: Solution
     :class: toggle solution

-    For the evaluation one should run
+    Run

     .. code-block:: python

         basf2_mva_evaluate.py -id MVAFastBDT.root \
             -train ContinuumSuppression.root \
             -data ContinuumSuppression_applied.root \
             -o evaluate.zip

-    In this case you will have an *evaluate.zip* archive, that you can unzip with ``unzip evaluate.zip``.
+    This creates ``evaluate.zip`` that can be unzipped with with ``unzip evaluate.zip``.
-    Inside you will find the plots in the pdf format and a *latex.tex* file that can be used to compile a single pdf that would include all the plots.
+    Inside you will find the plots in pdf format and a ``latex.tex`` file that can be used to compile a single pdf that includes all the plots (see next exercise)

+.. warning:: For the evaluation to be possible, both test and training datasets
+    have to include all the variables that were used in the BDT training.

 .. admonition:: Exercise (optional)
     :class: exercise stacked

-    If you have a running Tex distribution on your local machine, you can also generate a PDF, but note that you might have to install some additional LaTeX packages first.
-To generate a PDF complile the *latex.tex* file from the *evaluate.zip* archive with a ``pdflatex``.
+    If you have a running Tex distribution on your local machine, you can also generate a PDF report that includes all the plots.
+    Note that you might have to install some additional LaTeX packages first.
+To generate the PDF, compile the ``latex.tex`` file from the ``evaluate.zip`` archive with a ``pdflatex``.

-    There is also an option to create a pdf file straight ahead if you happen to have a basf2 installation AND all the neccesary LaTeX packages on the same machine.
-For that you should add a ``-c`` option and run:
+    There is also an option to create a pdf file straight ahead if you happen to have a ``basf2`` installation AND all the necessary LaTeX packages on the same machine.
+For that you can add a ``-c`` option and run:

     .. code-block:: python

         basf2_mva_evaluate.py -id MVAFastBDT.root \
             -train ContinuumSuppression.root \
             -data ContinuumSuppression_applied.root \
             -c -o evaluate.pdf

-.. warning:: For the evaluation to be possible both test and training datasets
-    have to include all the variables that were used in the BDT training.

-.. seealso:: The MVA package has much more different sides to it.
+.. seealso:: The MVA package has many more features.
 You are welcome
-    to read more about it at :ref:`mva` and also consult the literature listed at the end of that page.
+    to read more about them at :ref:`mva` and also consult the literature listed at the end of that page.